evansbeth/backdoor_attack/README.md

     trackers.py
     networks.py

-and code in the networks folder.
+and code for models resnet, vgg16, alexnet and mobilenet in the networks folder.

 The paper by Hong et al. which this code is linked to is: